=== cross-fields Queries

 To illustrate the difference between field-centric and term-centric queries,

-look at ((("field-centric queries", "differences between term-centric queries and")))((("most fields queries", "explanation for field-centric approach")))the explanation
+look at ((("field-centric queries", "differences between term-centric queries and")))((("most fields queries", "explanation for field-centric approach")))the explanation for this field-centric most_fields query:

 [source,js]